EOyebamiji/Lemp-Stack/readme.md

 Every other requirements and configuration for this project is provisioned using terraform - an IaC tool which enables provides automation and code reuseablilty.

 We intend to acheieve the below listed activities/tasks:
 -   INSTALLING THE NGINX WEB SERVER
 -   INSTALLING MYSQL
 -   INSTALLING PHP
 -   CONFIGURING NGINX TO USE PHP PROCESSOR
 -   TESTING PHP WITH NGINX
 -   RETRIEVING DATA FROM MYSQL DATABASE WITH PHP
 -   TESTING OUR NEW PROJECT

-Steps one(1) to three(3) will be achieved using the provisioner module within terraform.
+Steps one(1) to three will be achieved using the provisioner module within terraform.
 Hence, this write up will be focused on step five(5) to seven(7).